Misty Mountain String Band

 As with their previous records, the group called upon their fanbase to help crowd fund their 2018 LP “Kentucky Bound”.
 The Kickstarter online fundraiser service was a perfect platform to do that.
 Since a new record always calls for new merchandise, they needed a distinctly Kentucky shirt design as a reward for their donors.
 As the details unfolded, it looked like I was about to become a Kentucky tourism shirt designer!

 Kentucky shirt design story – choosing the right images

-Main title and photo retouching for Kentucky shirt design
+Main title and photo retouching by Kentucky tourism shirt designer

 Finishing touches on the Kentucky shirt design

 In front of the faded and pale sunset background, I then set the band’s name.
 I employed a mix of italicized tall sans serif and script fonts.
 A majestic cardinal, which is the Kentucky state bird, rests its sturdy talons on the letter “I”.
 The red bird looks straight ahead to a bright future for our commonwealth.
 The goldenrod is the official state flower of Kentucky.
 The yellow flower also appears floating in the bottom left corner of the postcard.
 You might even choose to say that it appears as a garnish to balance all of the elements out.